 Jury trials present a unique and complex set of circumstances which have been particularly challenging to manage within the terms of the current restrictions.
 This is why it has taken some time since the Lord Chief Justice announced that jury trials would be paused from 23 March, to establish safe conditions in which trials can take place.

-HMCTS state they now have a robust assurance process including a bespoke tool to assess Crown Courts' readiness to resume jury trials.
-The tool has undergone comprehensive safety assurance by Public Health England and Public Health Wales, who had attended inspections at Cardiff Crown Court and the Central Criminal Court in London, to review its practical application.
+HMCTS states that is now has a robust assurance process including a bespoke tool to assess Crown Courts' readiness to resume jury trials.
+The tool has undergone comprehensive safety assurance by Public Health England and Public Health Wales, which had attended inspections at Cardiff Crown Court and the Central Criminal Court in London, to review its practical application.